hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

 Digression: Shell globs
 -----------------------

-Files and folders can’t only be referred to with their full name, but also with so-called “Shell Globs”, which are a kind of simple pattern to address groups of files and folders.
+Files and folders can't only be referred to with their full name, but also with so-called "Shell Globs", which are a kind of simple pattern to address groups of files and folders.
 Instead of explicit names you can use the following placeholders:

 - ``?:``  Any single character
 - ``*:``  Any number of any character (including no character at all)
 - ``[...]:``    One of the characters included in the brackets.
-Use “-“ to define ranges  of characters
+Use "-" to define ranges  of characters

 Examples:

-- ``*.pdf:``  All files having the extension “.pdf”
+- ``*.pdf:``  All files having the extension ".pdf"
 - ``?.jpg:``  Jpeg file consisting of only one character
-- ``[0-9]*.txt:`` All files starting with a number and having the extension “.txt”
+- ``[0-9]*.txt:`` All files starting with a number and having the extension ".txt"
 - ``*.???:``  All files having a three-character extension

-.. note:: The special directory “``~``” mentioned above is a shell glob, too.
+.. note:: The special directory "``~``" mentioned above is a shell glob, too.

 Organize Files and Folders
 ==========================

-touch – Create a file or change last modification date of an existing file
+touch - Create a file or change last modification date of an existing file
 --------------------------------------------------------------------------

 **Usage**:  ``touch file(s) or directory/ies``